L2 Foundation Certificate In Accounting

 • you are unemployed, looking for work and in receipt of an approved benefit.

-• you are employed and earning less than £25,000 per year, before tax.
+• if you are employed and earning less than £25,000 per year, before tax.

 • Equipment Required